-For optimal success, it's critical to communicate with patients, clinicians, administrators, hospital leadership about what OpenNotes is and how it will be implemented, as well as the potential benefits of sharing notes.
-We've seen that institutions that let patients know about the availability of OpenNotes see substantial increases in portal registration.
-Read sample Communications Materials in the Appendix of this document.
+For optimal success, it's critical to communicate with patients, health professionals, administrators, hospital leadership about what open notes are and how they will be implemented, as well as the potential benefits of sharing notes.
+We've seen that institutions that let patients know about the availability of open notes see substantial increases in portal registration.